braidn/Knowledge-Repo/FluxDataLayer.md

 * Unidirectional flow of Data throughout an application.
 * Founded by the open source team at Facebook.
+* Client side data store, kind of like Ember data

 ## List of implementations